TABLE OF CONTENTS

 Supervisors formally evaluate students at least once a year.
-Evaluations develop a better understanding of areas of strength and where improvement is needed for student employees.
-Increased skills enable students to become eligible for additional responsibilities or promotions and are transferable beyond the Macalester community to future employment opportunities.
-Performance appraisal forms are available on the Student Employment website.
+Evaluations develop a better understanding of areas of strength and where improvement is needed for students.
+Increased skills enable students to become eligible for additional responsibilities and are transferable beyond the Macalester community to future employment opportunities.

 Critical Thinking / Problem Solving

 Problem solving skills are critical to success in any position.
 The same skills utilized in the classroom are also applicable to the work environment – analysis of the problem, identification of potential solutions and development of a plan for the best outcome.
 Critical thinking leads to creative and resourceful solutions to complex and difficult problems.